I AM PREPARED

 This mindset:

-But the problem isn’t with God — it’s with misunderstanding the terms of the covenant.
+But the issue isn’t with God — it’s with a misunderstanding of the terms of the covenant.

 🔑 Biblical Covenants Always Involve a Call to Action